guardian/scribe/README.md

 when they are discovered.

-In the meantime, you can take some assurance from the fact that The Guardian is using Scribe as the basis for the internal CMS’ rich text editor.
+In the meantime, you can take some assurance from the fact that The Guardian is using Scribe as the basis for their internal CMS’ rich text editor.

 ### Why does Scribe have a custom undo manager?